 - a qualification of NFQ level 6 where Mathematics was taken as a major subject for two years,

 - any other such qualification that the Institute may deem equivalent

 Continuous assessment counts for 30% of the final mark.
-Examinations are held at the end of Semester 2.
+Examinations are held at the end of each Semester.

 Students who have successfully completed the programme are eligible to enter the part-time honours degree programme in Mathematics (DT8248) or stage 4 of the full-time honours degree programmes, Mathematical Sciences or Industrial Mathematics.

 On successfully completing the BSc (Ordinary), the learner will:

 - have a good understanding of advanced concepts of Mathematical Methods, Algebra, Statistics and Numerical Methods,

 - be able to apply mathematical theory and techniques to solve a wide range of problems,

 - be able to employ several software packages to model and solve problems in the different areas covered

 Career opportunities for graduates of a degree in mathematics are found in all sectors of employment.
 It is an extremely flexible qualification and the mathematical, analytical and problem-solving skills that are learned are vital for modern roles in commerce, industry, business, the public sector and other professions.
 At present, there are a wide range of opportunities for graduates in the ICT and financial sectors but the flexible nature of a mathematics qualification allows graduates to change careers and embark upon new careers in emerging and rapidly growing sectors.
 Mathematical skills are also important for upskilling and can enhance career progression in roles that rely on analytical approaches.
 Graduates of the programme will also be able to undertake further study in the School of Mathematical Sciences which offers a ladder of qualifications including honours degrees, masters degrees and degrees by research.